Life Enrichment Coordinator

 - Work closely with other departments in the Home nursing, Dietary, Rehab, and Volunteers, discharge planners, case managers, etc.

 - May supervise student interns and volunteers who are involved with activities.

 - Bachelor’s degree in an area related to the field (recreational therapy, psychology, health care, geriatrics, social work, or recreation administration) preferred

-- Two years’ experience working within a geriatric group and related field preferred
+- Experience working within a geriatric group and related field preferred

 - Recreation Therapy certification preferred